Our History

 In the 2004, through a re-branding initiative of JCI, WIJC’s official name was changed to Junior Chamber International West Indies (JCIWI).

 Now, there are currently eight affiliated islands under the umbrella of JCI WI.
-They are Antigua, Barbados, Dominica, Guyana, Grenada, St Vincent, Tobago and Port of Spain (Trinidad).
+They are JCI Antigua, JCI Barbados, JCI Dominica, JCI Guyana, JCI Grenada, JCI St Vincent, JCI Trinidad and TCI Tobago

 On his return to Trinidad he met with 21 young men at his office and introduced them to the Trinidad Chamber of Commerce, which was formed in Port of Spain with Vernon Pereira as President and affiliated to the British Junior Chamber of Commerce.
 The idea began to spread through the Eastern Caribbean, resulting in Grenada, St. Lucia and Dominica forming chapters.
 In 1957 Conrad O’Brien was instrumental in the inauguration of the Barbados Junior Chamber.